wikimedia/operations-puppet/modules/profile/manifests/kafka/README.md

-# Role classes for configuring Kafka Clusters
+# Profile classes for configuring Kafka

-Each config class is configurable via 2 hiera variables:
+## Global Hiera variables

+Aside from the profile level variables that are docuemnted in the profile::kafka::broker class, 2 top level hiera variables are important.

 ##### `kafka_cluster_name`
 This string identifies the kafka cluster in the `kafka_cluster_config`, as well